SovereignCloudStack/k8s-cluster-api-provider/README.md

 ## Teardown

 You can purge the whole project via ``make purge``.
-Be careful with that command it will purge all resources in the project even those that have not been created through this Terraform script.
+Be careful with that command as it will purge *all resources in the OpenStack project* even those that have not been created through this Terraform script.
 It requires the [``ospurge``](https://opendev.org/x/ospurge) script.
-``make clean`` is insufficient to clean up unfortunately.
+``make clean`` is insufficient to clean up unfortunately, as terraform does not know about the resources created via the k8s cluster API. ``make fullclean`` uses a custom script (using the openstack CLI) to clean up trying to not hit any resources not created by the capi or terraform.
+It is the recommended way for doing cleanups.

 ## Extension